nodejs/package-maintenance/docs/drafts/dependency-management-guidelines.md

 Using the lock files has downsides:

-- `package-lock.json` is only used in development, so you may be testing your package with a different set of dependency versions than your users will be using it, which may occasionally lead to unexpected results.
+- `package-lock.json` (and `yarn.lock`) is only used in development, so you may be testing your package with a different set of dependency versions than your users will be using it, which may occasionally lead to unexpected results.
 - no dependency updates will be received automatically with `npm install`.

 You can disable the lock files in your global or local `.npmrc` file by adding a `package-lock=false` line.
 This does however mean that npm will also ignore the shrinkwraps included in your dependencies.